Preperiodic dynatomic curves for z-\textgreater{}z^d+c

-We prove that each $\mathcal{X}_{n,p}$ has exactly $d-1$ irreducible components, these components are all smooth and intersect pairwisely transversally at the singular points of $\mathcal{X}_{n,p}$.
-For each component, we calculate the genus of its compactification and then give a complete topological description of $\mathcal{X}_{n,p}$.
-We also calculate the Galois group of the defining polynomial of $\mathcal{X}_{n,p}$.
+The preperiodic dynatomic curve $\mathcal{X}_{n,p}$ is the closure in $\C^2$ of the set consisting of $(c,z)$ such that $z$ is a preperiodic point of the polynomial $z\mapsto z^d+c$ with preperiod $n$ and period $p$ ($n,p\geq1$).
+We prove that each $\mathcal{X}_{n,p}$ has exactly $d-1$ irreducible components, these components are all smooth and have pairwise transverse intersections at the singular points of $\mathcal{X}_{n,p}$.
+We also compute the genus of each component and the Galois group of the defining polynomial of $\mathcal{X}_{n,p}$.